The race is reasonably tough - leave something in the

-If you have trail shoes, you should use them - the course may be very wet and muddy.
-Spikes are banned (and aren't necessary anyway)
+If you have trail shoes, you should use them if it has been raining - the course may be very wet and muddy.
+Spikes are banned (and aren't necessary anyway).

 Around 45% of the race is on very uneven hard tracks, 45% on sandy or muddy paths, 5% on grass, 5% on tarmac.
 If it has been wet, it will be very muddy.

 Woolvens Lane is a BOAT - Byway Open to All Traffic.
 This means that it is a very rough track, which is also used by off-road vehicles (4x4s, trials bikes etc).
 Please use great caution!

 Watch where you put your feet: the tracks we are using are uneven.
 Twisted ankles, tumbles and cuts are not unknown.
 In case of any accident or emergency, the next marshal should be within 1 mile (1.609km) of you (either in front or behind), so send a runner to get help.
 The race medical service provider is Blue Star Medical.

 There are water stations at approximately 2, 5.5, 7.5 and 11 miles, and at the end.
 There will be sweet things to eat at the water stations (unless the other runners have eaten them all up!).
 There are no mile markers on the course.